docker/docs/content/manuals/desktop/features/vmm.md

 > [!NOTE]
 >
 > Docker VMM requires a minimum of 4GB of memory to be allocated to the Docker Linux VM.
-The memory needs to be increased before Docker VMM is enabled, and this can be done from the **Resources** section in **Settings**.
+The memory needs to be increased before Docker VMM is enabled, and this can be done from the **Resources** tab in **Settings**.

 ### Known issues